harikarasuthan-39/harikarasuthan-39/README.md

 ## 👋 About Me

-I am **Harihara Suthan**, an Artificial Intelligence & Data Science student passionate about building practical AI solutions.
+I am **Harikara Suthan**, an Artificial Intelligence & Data Science student passionate about building practical AI solutions.

 My current focus is on: